V01D-NULL/Crystal/README.md

 ## Build instructions:
 - Clone this repository and it's submodules: `git clone https://github.com/V01D-NULL/Crystal.git --recursive`
-- Install / compile the dependencies: `make deps`
+- Install / compile the dependencies: `make deps` (If you are unable to build limine, you can manually switch to the `latest-binary` branch for precompiled binaries)
 - Run the kernel (kvm strongly encouraged): `make && make kvm`

 ## Makefile targets: